Archives + Special Collections

 Schreiber Music Library

 The Music Library has an extensive printed music, books, and audio recordings including LPs, cassette tapes and CDs.
 Printed music can be borrowed, or as determined by the Librarian, scans can be sent through Interlibrary Loan to researchers’ libraries.
 Please see our policy here.
-The Music Library also contains the Eric Mandell Monographs and Manuscripts Collection.
+The Music Library also contains the Eric Mandell Collection of Jewish Music.

 Bachman Rare Book Room